Wednesday, April 8, 2009

 April 8, 1923,

-Princess Jolanda of Italy and her fiance, Count Calvi di Bergolo, were the guests of honor at court reception, which was held today, just one day before the couple is to marry.
+Princess Jolanda of Italy and her fiance, Count Calvi di Bergolo, were the guests of honor at today's court reception, just one day before the couple's wedding.

-The reception was held in the "wonderful setting of the grand salons of the Quirinal Palace," where "beautiful women wearing wonderful jewels, distinguished-looking men and picturesque court costumes, officers in colorful uniforms, Fascisti wearing black shirts under gray-green tunics and diplomats from all over the world in gala dress" were able to mingle with each other.
+The reception was held in the "wonderful setting of the grand salons of the Quirinal Palace," where "beautiful women wearing wonderful jewels, distinguished-looking men and picturesque court costumes, officers in colorful uniforms, Fascisti wearing black shirts under gray-green tunics and diplomats from all over the world in gala dress" could mingle with each other.

-The bride-to-be and her future husband and her parents, the king, and queen of Italy were the center of all eyes.
+The bride-to-be, her future husband, her parents, and the king and queen of Italy were the center of all eyes.
 "Smiling and gracious, Princess Yolanda looked the picture of happiness."
 She was dressed completely in white, wearing a "simple dress of charmeuse with an embroidered tulle.
 A "delicate hand-made Venetian shawl" was worn over her shoulders, and the only color "was supplied by the flowers at her waist."
 The only jewelry she wore was her sapphire engagement ring, "set in platinum.

 Count Calvi was dressed in his cavalry officer's uniform, on which he wore several medals that he had received for "conspicuous gallantry on the battlefield."